 LIQUEFIED REALITY, 2021

 Everything flows, everything transforms, everything changes, our beliefs are changing (even if at times we are not fully aware of that), our bodies are changing, we are changing, the wind is changing, the oceans are changing, Earth as we know it is changing.
-We live in a liquified reality, in a continuous cyclic flow where consciousness it turned into matter, and then into pure energy and back again, continuously fuelled by an untenable desire of fulfilment, or value fulfilment in which each seeks to enhance the quality of life.
+We live in a liquified reality, in a continuous cyclic flow where consciousness it turned into matter, and then into pure energy, and back again, continuously fuelled by an untenable desire of fulfilment, or value fulfilment, in which each seeks to enhance the quality of life.

 Undoubtedly, each series of works starts with an idea.
-Time and again, I spend weeks or even months entertaining one idea in my head spinning it on all sides, imagining various forms and sizes and frames, various ways of execution, joggling with various materials looking for the perfect combination to convey the idea and unveil the state or rather the emotion I am looking for.
+Time and again, I spend weeks or even months entertaining one idea in my head, spinning it on all sides, imagining various forms and sizes and frames, various ways of execution, joggling with various materials, looking for the perfect combination to convey the idea and unveil the state, or rather, the emotion, I am looking for.

 Nevertheless, no matter how much I would prepare the artwork in my head, in a waking or dreaming state, interlacing somehow the conscious and unconscious mind, when I start working on it, closely chasing the footsteps of my thoughts, again and again, there is another element, another idea, or another option I have not considered before.